JustinOros/anker-shelly-bridge/solixauto/README.md

 ## Safety

-Controlling the power supply to a battery has a specific failure mode: turn charging off, let the battery run flat, and the device drops off the network — at which point nothing can turn charging back on.
+Controlling the power supply to a battery has a specific failure mode: turn charging off, let the battery run flat, and the device drops off the network, at which point nothing can turn charging back on.
 The design is built around preventing that.